oxyplugins/oxyextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==
+= 1.3.7 ( July 26, 2021 ) =
+* [Countdown Timer] - New component for countdown timer, 'evergreen, recurring, fixed dates'.
+* [Header Search] - Added option to prevent scrolling when search is open.
+* [Header Search] - Added option to require input before submitting.
+* [Lightbox] - Added option to prepend the lightbox to body element instead of inside the component (useful if needing the lightbox component inside carousels & other transformed containers).
+* [Lottie] - Can now use any dynamic data as Lottie JSON URL.
+* [Back to Top] - Added option to make it keyboard focusable.
+* [Mega Menu] - Added current menu ancestor styles to dropdown links.
+* [Mega Menu] - Edit - removed auto-scroll back up to menu if dropdown is open.
+* [Infinite scroller] - Custom mode now allows for defining a custom container for the content.

 = 1.3.6 ( May 30, 2021 ) =
 * [Fluent Form] - Fixed the issue preventing default CSS to be visible inside the builder.
 * [General] - Fixed the issue affecting WP Grid Builder layout where no facets were found on the page.